Miami Bars & Nightlife

 Juvia is located at the top of the Swiss-designed Herzog & de Meuron Lincoln Road parking garage, which sits at the east end of Miami’s popular pedestrian-only shopping stretch.
 The kitchen here is run by two stellar chefs: Sunny Oh (who spent a decade at Nobu), and Gregory Gourreau (who worked with Alain Ducasse and François Payard, and now runs the pastry program).
 It’s a pricier menu—that comes with a fabulous, sweeping view of the city, made for celebratory-feeling cocktails.
 Try the refreshing Cucumis—tequila with cucumber, lime, and a hibiscus salt rim.

 9700 Collins Ave., Bal Harbour

-Martini Bar at the Raleigh
+Martini Bar at the Raleigh (Closed)

 1775 Collins Ave., Mid-Beach

-Hidden inside The Raleigh Hotel, the Martini Bar has been a Miami staple for more than 70 years.
+Hidden inside the Raleigh Hotel, the Martini Bar has been a Miami staple for more than seventy years.
 The old-school mahogany bar (backdropped with every bottle imaginable) is staffed with some of the city's best bartenders, who specialize in cocktails made with super fresh ingredients, like the Russian Spring Punch, a vodka drink made with raspberries and lemon juice syrup, or the Never Say Never, a rum drink with strawberry, mint, and basil.
 Needless to say, an extra-dirty martini is still the order of choice.

 You may also like